Heavy fighting as Taliban attack western Afghan city - Journal du Cameroun

 The Taliban are stepping up their spring offensive, in an apparent rejection of a peace talks overture from the government.

 Farah is a poppy-growing province in an isolated region of Afghanistan.
-There are plans for a section of the multi-billion-dollar TAPI (Turkmenistan, Afghanistan, Pakistan and India) gas pipeline to traverse it.

-Despite security concerns, the Taliban have pledged to cooperate with the gas project.
+There are plans for a section of the multi-billion-dollar TAPI (Turkmenistan, Afghanistan, Pakistan and India) gas pipeline to traverse it, a project the Taliban have pledged to cooperate with.

 Afghan troops and police nationwide have struggled to hold back the resurgent Taliban since the withdrawal of NATO combat forces at the end of 2014.

-The insurgents have tried several times to take provincial capitals in recent years, including Kunduz and Lashkar Gah.
+The insurgents have tried several times to take provincial capitals in recent years, including Kunduz and Lashkar Gah, with the Afghan army deploying significant numbers of troops to hold those cities.

 Kunduz, Afghanistan’s fifth largest city and capital of the northern province of the same name, fell briefly to the Taliban in 2015.